chuckdustin12/ai_marketbuddy/README.md

 1. head over to https://www.polygon.io

 2. Sign up.
-Polygon offers a free tier for tinkering, as well as subscriptions for real-time data APIs and websocket clusters.
+Polygon offers a free tier for tinkering, as well as subscriptions for real-time data APIs and websocket clusters.`

         When checking out - use code FUDSTOP at checkout to recieve a 10% discount on your order!

 3. After signing up - get your API key - post it in an .env file as: YOUR_POLYGON_KEY=key

+## To use the weather functions for the discord bot:

+1. Head over to https://openweathermap.org/api and sign up for an account.
+They offer a free API that should satisfy the majority of needs.

+2. Generate your API key and confirm email.
+It will work in about 1-2 hours after signing up.

+### ENV FILE SKELETON ###

 You can now use the robust polygon.io suite of tools, as well as the SDK kit for real-time market data analysis.